privacy-scaling-explorations/semaphore-phase2-setup/README.md

 1. An Ethereum block hash is considered final after 30 blocks, which are roughly 6 minutes.
 2. The RSA-2048 modulus is not factorizable.

-\[TO be updated after Supranational's response on a single squaring time\] We will run the VDF for 360000000000000 iterations (6*60*10^12).
-If an attacker can do squarings in the RSA group no faster than Y nanoseconds, where Y <= 0.1ns, then an attacker could not affect the chosen block hash and therefore the random number is unbiased.
+\[To be updated after Supranational's response on a single squaring time\] We will run the VDF for 360000000000000 iterations (`6 * 60 * 10 ^ 12`).
+If an attacker can do squarings in the RSA group no faster than `Y` nanoseconds, where `Y <= 1ns`, then an attacker could not affect the chosen block hash and therefore the random number is unbiased.

 \[Note: We will run the VDF for a duration of 6000 minutes.
 We choose 6000 minutes to be on the safe side - we could take a 6 minute VDF, if the VDF was optimal.
-While the current VDF service for 2048 bits already use an optimized implementation on an FPGA, it's still in progress, so we assume that a motivated attacker could develop a better one, with an extreme 1000x advantage, so we will run the VDF for `6 * 1000` minutes instead.\]
+While the current VDF service for 2048 bits already use an optimized implementation on an FPGA, it's still in progress, so we assume that a motivated attacker could develop a better one, with an extreme 1000x advantage, so we will run the VDF for 6 * 1000 minutes instead.\]

-The block hash is:
+The block hash is (an example for now is `0xabcd...`):

 ```
-(TBD)
+0xabcd...
 ```

 The above block hash as a decimal is: